 Principle 3: Decisions about the College Composition program are informed by conversation with cutting edge theoretical and empirical findings in the field of Writing Studies.

-Obviously, what we have at UMaine right now in terms of our program is working pretty well—they don’t just give out the CCCC Writing Program Certificate of Excellence to anyone, after all—but it would be rather easy to become a dated program rather quickly if we were not keeping up with research in the field on writing, writing assessment, writing development, and so on.
+Obviously, what we have at UMaine right now in terms of our program is working pretty well—they don’t just give out the CCCC Writing Program Certificate of Excellence for the thrill of it, after all—but it would be easy to become a dated program rather quickly if we were not keeping up with research in the field on writing, writing assessment, writing development, and so on.

 Again, this is not to say that we should be adopting new research findings uncritically, without regard to local contexts (see Principle 1 again—it’s important!).
 But the students we work with each year are living in a world that’s just a little bit different than it was the year before.
 That adds up.
 And, given how quickly technology continues to transform our lives, it adds up pretty quickly!
 The ongoing research in Writing Studies (and Literacy, and Education, for that matter) can keep us aware of these changes, and give us some direction about how we should adapt to them.

 As I mention at the top of this page, these principles have served me pretty well in my time at UMaine.
-They’ve led me to thinking through some particular goals that I want to attend to in our program, as well as some particular initiatives (what Linda Adler-Kassner would call strategies) for enacting those goals.
+They’ve led me to thinking through some particular goals that I want to attend to in our program, as well as some particular initiatives for enacting those goals.
+I’ve found them particularly helpful for thinking about how we can build a sustainable, just, and equitable program for students, teachers, and administrators.
+They draw attention to the needs of the people in our program, the collective wisdom of the field, and recent innovations in ways that allow them to usefully shape my decision-making.